IRS Axle Air Ride Install

 How long does the install take?

-16 hours, or one weekend.
-Plan a Saturday + Sunday (or two long evenings) and you'll have time for body removal, the rear install, body reinstall, and a full leak/CV check.
+About 16 hours — one weekend.
+Plan a Saturday + Sunday (or two long evenings) and you'll have time for the disassembly, the bump-stop conversion, the welding, the leak test, and the final drop.

 Will it fit my VW?